OpenAI

-This is a powerful and common combination for building semantic search, question-answering, threat-detection, and other applications that rely on NLP and search over a large corpus of text data.
+The OP stack is built for semantic search, question-answering, threat-detection, and other applications that rely on language models and a large corpus of text data.

 The basic workflow looks like this: